top of page

 Tristin Faust

-Tristin Faust is a fifth year PhD student in the Clinical Psychology program, forensic emphasis.
+Tristin Faust is a sixth year PhD student in the Clinical Psychology program, forensic emphasis.
 Tristin’s research interests are in adolescent and adult legal decision making, juvenile legal competencies, and false confessions.
 Her master's thesis explores how innocent and guilty mock defendants use evidence to estimate likelihood of conviction at trial.
 Tristin’s clinical interests are in forensic mental health assessment and treatment for justice-involved individuals.

 _MG_9286.jpg